 Petecio and Marcial were seeded number one in their own divisions among 221 male and female boxers from 35 countries.
 Petecio will compete in the featherweight division (57kg), while Marcial will participate in the middleweight category (75kg).

 In order for Petecio and Marcial to qualify, they must at least finish in the top five of their corresponding categories.
-If both boxers win in their respective categories, they will represent the Philippines in the Tokyo 2020 Olympics.
-The country already has two representatives: gymnast Carlos Yulo and pole vaulter EJ Obienna.
+If both boxers win, they will represent the Philippines in the 2020 Tokyo Olympics.
+The country already has two representatives: gymnast Carlos Yulo and pole vaulter EJ Obiena.